 In ice dance, all the teams that contested the free dance in Stockholm earned one or more berths to the Games.
 Italy and Great Britain each earned two spots, but as both nations only had one team competing in Stockholm, those countries will have to field teams at Nebelhorn to try and earn the second ones.

 If, at Nebelhorn Trophy, skaters/teams from a nation that earned the extra places at Worlds do not finish top six in ladies or top seven in men, top three in pairs or top four in ice dance among the countries eligible to vie for places, then those spots will go to nations whose skaters/teams do finish in those places.

 Nations that are unable to fill the quotas earned will have to return those spots to the ISU.
 It will then reassign those places to the nation(s) with the next highest ranked skaters/teams.

 2022 Olympic Winter Games competition schedule as at June 9, 2021.

 Russian athletes will compete under the flag of the Russian Olympic Committee.
-A piece of music to replace the anthem has yet to be determined.
+Tchaikovsky′s ″Piano Concerto No. 1″ will be played at all medal ceremonies for gold medalists.